Renault Fluence: Middle East & North Africa

 The Renault Fluence went on sale in the GCC countries such as the United Arab Emirates as a 2011 model.
 Imported from Korea, there are two engines available, the 1.6 litre with a manual or CVT, and a 2.0 litre with a CVT.

 Some countries of the region such as Algeria and Israel are importing the model from Turkey.

 Egypt

 Renault–Nissan group put the HR16DE engine in the Fluence imported to Egypt with the facelift starting from the 2nd half of 2013 till the final production year 2017, which produces 114 PS connected to a CVT gearbox, the same drive train in Nissan Sentra for the same period.

 China

 From 2009, Renault offers a Korea-sourced Fluence in China.

 Latin America

 In Mexico and Chile, Renault sells the Korea-sourced Fluence.
 Its three trim levels use a 2.0 L engine with an option of a manual six speed gearbox or automatic CVT transmission.

-In Argentina and Brazil, Renault is selling a locally-produced model.
+In Argentina and Brazil, Renault is selling a locally produced model.
 Manufactured in Santa Isabel (Argentina), its design is close to the European Fluence.

 Safety

-The Fluence in its most basic Latin American configuration received 4 stars for adult occupants and 2 stars for infants from Latin NCAP in 2012.
+The Fluence in its most basic Latin American market configuration received 4 stars for adult occupants and 2 stars for infants from Latin NCAP in 2012.